 From your nephew to your MOH, you can select just about anyone to deliver a reading at your wedding.
 You’ll probably want to cross your friends and relatives who loathe public speaking off the list, but there are no real rules when it comes to choosing.
 If you’re having trouble narrowing down your speakers, you may want to let your choice of reading(s) guide you.
 For example, if your best man is a total comedian and you’ve chosen a funny wedding reading, you may want to ask him to recite it.

 How do I find the perfect wedding readings for my ceremony?

 This is probably the trickiest part, but it’s also the most fun.
-Gather your beloved childhood books, quotes you pinned on Pinterest, love poems that make you swoon, romantic letters you’ve sent to your S.O. (or they’ve sent to you) and your favourite pieces of lit and scour them for wedding worthy quotations.
+To find wedding reading inspiration, gather your beloved childhood books, quotes you pinned on Pinterest, love poems that make you swoon, romantic letters you’ve sent to your S.O. (or they’ve sent to you) and your favourite pieces of lit and scour them for wedding worthy quotations.
 Don’t forget to have a pen and paper handy so you can copy everything out.
 Once you’ve written everything down, go through the options with your soon-to-be spouse and pick your top contenders.